mikey45-tech/copywriting-portfolio/README.md

 - Used urgency + clarity to drive interaction

 **Sample:**
 > "Smart money is positioning quietly.
-The question is—are you watching, or are you waiting too long again?"
+The question is; are you watching, or are you waiting too long again?"

 **Result:**
 - Higher engagement